 Urine increased without the loss of electrolytes in rats that were fed juniper.

-The use of juniper may irritate the kidneys.
+However, the use of juniper may irritate the kidneys.
 It should not be used to treat kidney damage or kidney disease.

 Parsley